sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 export {action, loader} from 'hydrogen-sanity/preview/route'
 ```

-### Setup CORS for front-end domains
+### Set up CORS for front-end domains

-If your Sanity Studio is not embedded in your Hydrogen App, you will need to add a CORS origin to your project for every URL where your app is hosted or running in development.
+If your Sanity Studio is not embedded in your Hydrogen App, you will need to add a Cross-Origin Resource Sharing (CORS) origin to your project for every URL where your app is hosted or running in development.

 Add `http://localhost:3000` to the CORS origins in your Sanity project settings at [sanity.io/manage](https://sanity.io/manage).
+Learn more about [CORS configuration in Sanity](https://www.sanity.io/docs/front-ends-and-cors).

 ### Modify storefront's Content Security Policy (CSP)